 At this step, you're simply choosing what to study about your topic.

 Personally, I find that having a book serve as the basis of my study to be invaluable.
-I simple look through that main book, listing the main ideas that I want to be sure to cover.
+I simply look through that main book, listing the main ideas that I want to be sure to cover.

 How many chunks of information do you need?
 Well, each topic is different.
 It could be from eight to twenty!
 Don't worry if it seems too few.
-As you study, your children may ask questions you hadn't thought of which may lead to new subtopics.
+As you study, your children may ask questions you hadn't thought of, which may lead to new subtopics.

 By All Means, Plan.

 Be willing to explore teachable moments and go on tangents with your children.